When to Use IXEMPRA

 Indications

-IXEMPRA® (ixabepilone) is indicated in combination with capecitabine for the treatment of patients with metastatic or locally advanced breast cancer resistant to treatment with an anthracycline and a taxane, or whose cancer is taxane resistant and for whom further anthracycline therapy is contraindicated.
+IXEMPRA® (ixabepilone) is indicated for treatment in combination with capecitabine for patients with metastatic or locally advanced breast cancer resistant to treatment with an anthracycline and a taxane, or whose cancer is taxane resistant and for whom further anthracycline therapy is contraindicated.

-IXEMPRA is indicated as monotherapy for the treatment of metastatic or locally advanced breast cancer in patients whose tumors are resistant or refractory to anthracyclines, taxanes, and capecitabine.
+IXEMPRA is indicated for treatment as a single agent for patients with metastatic or locally advanced breast cancer after failure of an anthracyclines, taxanes, and capecitabine.

 Please see US Full Prescribing Information, including boxed WARNING regarding hepatic impairment.